Taihu Wu

 Taihu Wu (吳語太湖片) or Northern Wu (北部吳語) is a Wu Chinese language spoken in much of the southern part of the province of Jiangsu, including Suzhou, Wuxi, Changzhou, the southern part of Nantong, Jingjiang and Danyang; the municipality of Shanghai; and the northern part of Zhejiang province, including Hangzhou, Shaoxing, Ningbo, Huzhou, and Jiaxing.
 A notable exception is the dialect of the town of Jinxiang, which is a linguistic exclave of Taihu Wu in Zhenan Min-speaking Cangnan county of Wenzhou prefecture in Zhejiang province.
 Speakers in regions around Taihu Lake and Hangzhou Bay, are the largest population among all Wu speakers.
-Taihu Wu dialects such as Shanghainese, Shaoxing and Ningbo are mutually intelligible even for L2 Taihu speakers.
+Taihu Wu dialects such as Shanghainese, Shaoxing Wu, and Ningbo Wu are mutually intelligible even for L2 Taihu speakers.

 History

 Linguistic affinity has also been used as a tool for regional identity and politics in the Jiangbei and Jiangnan regions.
 While the city of Yangzhou was the center of trade, flourishing and prosperous, it was considered part of Jiangnan, which was known to be wealthy, even though Yangzhou was north of the Yangzi River.
 Once Yangzhou's wealth and prosperity were gone, it was then considered to be part of Jiangbei, the "backwater".

 After Yangzhou was removed from Jiangnan, many of its residents switched from Jianghuai Mandarin, the dialect of Yangzhou, to Taihu Wu dialects.
-In Jiangnan itself, multiple subdialects of Wu competed for the position of prestige dialect.
+As such, in Jiangnan itself, multiple subdialects of Wu competed for the position of prestige dialect.

 In 1984, around 85 million speakers are mutually intelligible with Shanghainese.